dsquarre/DotGame/README.md

-# DotGame
+# DotGame (Dots and Boxes game)

-Currently in the terminal phase because computer can still lose. download dotgame.c and run it using gcc compiler.
-Working on adding AI
+Creating a popular game we play on paper and running Deep learning /ML algorithms to teach AI to play perfectly.